How about some fireworks to start just to cheer us up?

 Some are the blowhard I-Team types from TV.
 But most are humble scribes interested in journalism in the public interest.
 Voices of the voiceless, right?

-And som etimes that includes people of color.
+etimes that includes people of color.

 As I left the hotel on my final day at the conference, I heard a voice say my name.